lyrasoft/luna-feedback/README.md

 );
 ```

-Add rating if not rated, and configure Comment entity:
+Add rating if not rated, and configure Rating entity:

 ```php
 use Lyrasoft\Feedback\Entity\Rating;